aleksandr-m/gitflow-maven-plugin/README.md

 ## Additional goal parameters

 The `gitflow:release-finish` and `gitflow:hotfix-finish` goals have `skipTag` parameter.
 This parameter controls whether the release/hotfix will be tagged in Git.
-The default value is `false` (e.i. the release/hotfix will be tagged).
+The default value is `false` (i.e. the release/hotfix will be tagged).

+All `-finish` goals have `keepBranch` parameter which controls whether created support branch will be kept in Git after the goal finishes.
+The default value is `false` (i.e. the supporting branch will be deleted).